tolani-tunde/Testing-and-Practice-Repo/README.md

 # Testing-and-Practice-Repo
-This is the sandbox for skill application
+This is a test repo for practicing using GitHub's features